 “It’s a lot of fun, because people that come to watch us play -- be it Denzel Washington, Andy Garcia, or Jack [Nicholson] -- we’re big fans of them,” he said in 2004.
 “We go watch them perform on the big screen, and now they come watch us perform, watch us do what we do best.
 I take pride in that.”

-ET was also with Bryant for off-the-court milestones, as he and wife Vanessa welcomed two daughters, Natalia, born in 2003, and Gianna, born in 2006.
+ET was also with Bryant for off-the-court milestones, as he and wife Vanessa welcomed four daughters, Natalia, born in January 2003, Gianna in May 2006, Bianka in 2016 and Capri in June 2019

 “The kids just keep growing and growing and growing, it’s a trip,” he told Frazier in 2009.
 “It happens so fast.
 I’m looking at Natalia, I’m like, where is this 3-month-old baby that I remember?
 She’s six and she’s so independent already.
 It’s scary.”